-Industrial Relations and Human Resource Management (IR&HRM) is an interdisciplinary subject designed to prepare students for careers in the broad, ever-changing field of employment relations, human resource management, workplace change, and education and training.
-The subject also prepares students well for graduate studies.
-This is achieved by bringing together relevant papers from Education Studies, Human Resource Management, Labour Studies and Psychology.
+Industrial Relations and Human Resource Management (IR&HRM) was an interdisciplinary subject designed to prepare students for careers in the broad, ever-changing field of employment relations, human resource management, workplace change, and education and training.
+The subject also prepared students well for graduate studies.
+This was achieved by bringing together relevant papers from Education Studies, Human Resource Management, Labour Studies and Psychology.

-IR&HRM is available as a major for the Bachelor of Social Sciences.
-IR&HRM may also be taken as a second major or as a minor, subject to academic approval of the Faculty in which the student is enrolled.
+IR&HRM was available as a first major for the Bachelor of Social Sciences (BSocSc).
+IR&HRM was also able to be taken as a second major or minor in other undergraduate degrees, subject to approval of the Division in which the student enrolled.

-To complete a minor in IR&HRM, students must complete 60 points from the papers listed for the IR&HRM major, including 15 points from HRMGT202 and HRMGT306, and 15 points from WKEMP201, WKEMP300 and EDSOC202.
+To complete a minor in IR&HRM, students must complete 60 points from the papers listed for the IR&HRM major, including 30 points from EDSOC202, HRMGT202 and HRMGT306.

 Enquiries about undergraduate, diploma and graduate studies in IR&HRM should be directed to the Programme Convenor.

 Note: There will be no new enrolments in Industrial Relations and Human Resource Management in 2021 and onwards.
 Students enrolled previously should consult the Division of Arts, Law, Psychology and Social Sciences Office for programme advice.

 A Graduate Certificate and Graduate Diploma was available to graduates who had not included Industrial Relations and Human Resource Management at an advanced level in their first degree.

 Each programme of study for the Graduate Certificate must include SOCPY200 and HRMGT306.

 Each programme of study for the Graduate Diploma must include EDSOC202, SOCPY200, HRMGT306 and SOCPY300.

 For further details, contact the Division of Arts, Law, Psychology and Social Sciences Office.